 There are 2 kinds of fume hoods in use at UCSD:

-Constant air volume hoods: The average velocity of air entering the hood (called face velocity) should be 100 feet per minute across the face plane of the hood.
+The constant air volume (CAV) fume hood exhausts the same amount of air all the time, regardless of sash position.
+As the sash is lowered and raised, the velocity at the face of the hood changes.
 EH&S tests all hoods regularly and marks the opening that gives the correct face velocity (see image at left) on constant air volume hoods.

 VAV fume hoods are equipped with a monitor (see image at right) that indicates whether the hood is in "standard operation" or "standby operation" mode.
 The fume hood monitor also has an "emergency purge" button, which increases airflow through the hood to maximum and can be used to quickly remove air contaminates from the lab.